laccore/feldman/doc/manual.markdown

 ### Section Summary
 A section summary table contains one row for each section in a project.
-It is used to translate section depths to total depth, and as a "master list" of a project's core sections.
+It is used to translate section depths to total depth, and is a "master list" of a project's core sections.
 Sections that may not be included in a splice, but are part of measurement data to be spliced, should be included.